Where to buy a face mask: we round up the best quality options

 Vistaprint face masks | £17 for one at Vistaprint

 Our top pick right now is Vistaprint.
-These popular face masks are fitted around the chin, feature a nose bridge (good news for glasses-wearers who don't want their specs to fog up), and come with a replaceable nanofiber filter.
+These popular face masks are fitted around the chin and nose and come with a replaceable nanofiber filter.
 They're also robustly constructed, with reinforced stitching, and available in a range of styles, for both adults and kids.

 Free shippingView Deal